Search “jade egg” and the first thing you’ll see is the word “don’t.” Oops, I did it anyway.

 Removing The Jade Egg

 Opinions differ on how long to leave the jade egg in for.
-Some sources say 10-15 minutes is sufficient.
+Some sources say 10 to 15 minutes is sufficient.
 Others say two to three hours is a good place to start.
 Even the most fanatical agree that after 12 hours you might want to give it a rest.
 I leave my jade egg in for almost an hour, blissfully undisturbed by its presence.
 Then I search for instructions on how to remove it, respectfully.

 The online jade egg community insists that one need only squat and push to release the egg.
 For a moment, I fear I’ll accomplish nothing except maybe accidentally pee.
 But then sure enough, the egg releases.